Hawkeye (miniseries): Filming

 Filming began in early December 2020 in New York City, with Rhys Thomas and Bert & Bertie directing, with Eric Steelberg and James Whitaker serving as cinematographers.
 The series was filmed under the working title Anchor Point.
 Filming took place in Downtown Brooklyn including at the Hoyt–Schermerhorn Streets subway station, and in Manhattan in Washington Square Park, Midtown, Hell's Kitchen, the East Village, and the Lotte New York Palace Hotel.
 Set photos also indicated the series would occur during the Christmas season and feature a Christmas party.
 Additional filming took place at Trilith Studios and Tyler Perry Studios in Atlanta, Georgia.
-On February 22, 2021, filming began in downtown Canton, Georgia, for a week, continuing in the area between March 4 and 5.
+On February 22, 2021, filming began in downtown Canton, Georgia for a week, including at the Jones Building, continuing in the area between March 4 and 5.
 Filming wrapped on April 21.
 Reshoots occurred at Stratagem Studios in Toronto, Canada, from September 7 to 9.

 Post-production

 Terel Gibson, Rosanne Tan, and Tim Roche serve as editors.
 Visual effects were created by Industrial Light & Magic, Luma Pictures, Mr. X, Rise, Rising Sun Pictures, and Weta Digital.